On tameness of zonoids: Abstract

 \section{Abstract}

-We prove that in a tame family of convex bodies the set of zonoids is tame.
-Here ``tame'' means ``definable in the o-minimal structure generated by globally subanalytic sets and the graph of the exponential function''.
+We prove that in a globally subanalytic family of convex bodies the set of zonoids is log-analytic, and in particular it is definable in the o--minimal structure generated by globally subanalytic sets and the graph of the exponential function.